dzlab/dzlab.github.io/_posts/2023-07-06-llm-caching.md

 You should see that the containers are running, if you run "docker ps" in your terminal

+Or you can use a managed Milvus instance at https://cloud.zilliz.com/

 ### GPTCache
 In order to work with GPTCache, you have to initialize it first